 That’s why I want to help you rewire how you think about success and help you break down these barriers once and for all.

-Step 1: Set a SMART goal
+Step 1: Set a goal (you’ll actually hit)

 How often have you set a New Year’s Resolution — and have it completely fail by the end of the year?